Amazon Private CA best practices - Amazon Private Certificate Authority

 Block public access to your CRLs

 Amazon Private CA recommends using the Amazon S3 Block Public Access (BPA) feature on buckets that contain CRLs.
 This avoids unnecessarily exposing details of your private PKI to potential adversaries.
 BPA is an S3 best practice and is enabled by default on new buckets.
 Additional setup is needed in some cases.
-For more information, see Enabling S3 Block Public Access (BPA) with CloudFront.
+For more information, see Enable S3 Block Public Access (BPA) with CloudFront.

 Amazon EKS application best practices

 When using Amazon Private CA to provision Amazon EKS with X.509 certificates, follow the recommendations for securing multi-tenant environments in the Amazon EKS Best Practices Guides.
-For general information about integrating Amazon Private CA with Kubernetes, see Securing Kubernetes with Amazon Private CA.
+For general information about integrating Amazon Private CA with Kubernetes, see Secure Kubernetes with Amazon Private CA.